robertwayne/bufferfish/README.md

 # Bufferfish

 Bufferfish is utility library for working with binary network messages between Rust and TypeScript, such as over WebSockets.
-It provides a simple API for encoding and decoding data into binary arrays, as well as generating TypeScript definitions and decoding functions from your Rust packet definitions.
+It provides a simple API for encoding and decoding data into binary arrays, as well as generating TypeScript definitions and decoding functions from your Rust code.

 _This library has an unstable API and is missing a variety of functionality.
 I can't recommend using it in production, although I am using it for my own production project._

 ## Repository Overview

 There are two seperate libraries in this repo: one for Rust and one for TypeScript.
 Neither of the libraries have any required dependencies.
 The Rust version optionally uses the `unicode-width` crate for formatting buffer output when `pretty-print` is enabled.

 Additionally, the Rust version has a `derive` feature that enables a `#[derive(Encode)]` macro.

-The Rust crate is broken into three seperate crates:
+The Rust library is broken into three seperate crates:

 ### /bufferfish

 `bufferfish` is a re-export of the other crates, as well as a `generate` function for use in `build.rs` files in order to generate TypeScript definitions from your Rust packet ID type.
 This is what users will interact with directly.
+General tests also live here.

 ### /bufferfish-derive

 `bufferfish_derive` is where the proc macro code for the `#[derive(Encode)]` lives.
-This annotation implements `ToBufferfish` for the annotated type, allowing it to be encoded to a `Bufferfish` instance automatically.
+This annotation implements `Encodable` for the annotated type, allowing it to be encoded to a `Bufferfish` instance automatically.

 ### /bufferfish-internal

-`bufferfish_internal`is the core library implementation _(trait / type definitions, byte and cursor logic, and errors)_.
+`bufferfish_internal`is the core library implementation.
+Trait / type definitions, byte and cursor logic, and error handling live here.

-### /bufferfish-ts

-`bufferfish-ts` is the TypeScript library that provides the `Bufferfish` class with a mirrored API to the Rust version.
+TypeScript code lives alone within the `/typescript` directory.

 ## Example